-I started using Figma earlier this year for digital design, and honestly it completely changed and improved my process and capabilities.
+I started using Figma earlier this year for digital design, and honestly it completely changed my design process for the better.

-However, coming from an array of advanced design tools I immediately noticed the simple colour picker in Figma could be vastly improved on, especially as I was working on projects and designing as I was coding, as I often do.
+I noticed the simple colour picker in Figma could be vastly improved on though, especially as I was working on projects and designing as I was coding as I often do.
+When Figma’s plugin API came out I knew I had to create the colour navigator I’d always envisioned in a design tool.

 Colour management and palette building is usually a big weakness of mine.
-I don’t like playing guessing games with colours and have wasted so much time in the past trying to correct slightly off colours by colour picking on the fly.
-If there is a way to do it programatically, I’ll trust it way more than my poor colour instinct, so when I heard you could make plugins for Figma I was all aboard trying to improve my workflow and creative process (online colour tools are useful but often hinder my flow when I’m designing).
+I don’t like playing guessing games with colours and have wasted so much time in the past trying to correct slightly off colours by colour picking on the fly, whether I was designing, coding, or illustrating.
+Getting warm and cool colours right is always a journey in and of itself, especially if you have bad eyesight like me.

 My main aims of this plugin was to: